-Poised elegantly above shady strands of palm on St Charles Ave, the Latter Memorial Library was once a private mansion residence, passed...
+Poised elegantly above shady stands of palms, the Latter Memorial Library was once a private mansion.
+The Isaac family (owners 1907–12)...

-This old movie house has been around since the 1920s and screens independent and art films.
-Our favorite theater in the city.
+This old movie house has been around since the 1920s, and screens independent and art films as well as classics.
+Our favorite theater in...

 St Charles Avenue Streetcar information